- March 6, 2017

 - Posted by: Jeff Kish

-- Category: Attack Analysis & Mitigation News, IAI Spotlights, Latest News, Networks & Cyber Security News, Product News, Research & Development News
+- Categories: Attack Analysis & Mitigation News, IAI Spotlights, Latest News, Networks & Cyber Security News, Product News, Research & Development News

 IAI has developed the Self-shielding Dynamic Network Architecture (SDNA) technology, which alters an enterprise network’s appearance and behavior to stop cyber-attacks, including zero-day and targeted advanced persistent threats, while maintaining transparency to the user, application, and operating system.
 SDNA prevents an attacker from targeting, entering, or spreading through an enterprise network by adding dynamics that present a changing view of the network over space and time.
 If an attacker gains a foothold inside the enterprise network, for example, a malicious insider or a host compromised by a phishing attack, SDNA limits the attacker’s ability to spread and operate by constraining each host to an abstract, modified, and obfuscated view of the network.